APOCALYPSISTIC

 The following won’t be directly answering this question.
 Rather, I’ve spent time with the question merely to seek my own renewed commitment to an artist whose work has captivated to date, and which to my mind does so the more in light of the complexity Musk brings; like a shadow-presence whose exit from the in-frame Grimes project will indelibly have left a trace—if only because Boucher has consistently used her art to mirror reality (hers and ours) in ways which transcend the conventions of the genre.

 In the four succeeding sections I’ll try and tease out just how Grimes has grappled with not just an extremely visible and vilified relationship, but also how she’s uncannily deconstructed the pop-artist cliches while still loosely inhabiting that space as a fluidly evolving avatar-version of herself.
 The first section is split in two, detailing in brief the narrative and aesthetic trajectories of recent albums Art Angels (2015), and Miss Anthropocene (2019).
 The remaining three sections will explore how the many thematic junctures from these albums braid together numerous textual and historical traditions of playful semiotic resistance, pushing back on various instrumentalities ala The Frankfurt School—perhaps especially her nearly-literary deployment of cosplaying and pastiche, and also how Player of Games (as the lead single from a forthcoming album) paves the way for her most insightful, and perhaps her most fraught, critique of life in late-stage capitalism.
-Hopefully by our conclusion it will be clear that demonising Boucher isn’t nearly as rewarding as thinking with and around her, even if for some the objective will be to think through her.

 MISS ANTHROPOCENE, ART ANGELS; READYING PLAYER ONE BOOK ONE